 ZEW Economic Sentiment Index in Germany averaged 21.39 points from 1991 until 2023, reaching an all time high of 89.60 points in January of 2000 and a record low of -63.90 points in July of 2008.
 This page provides the latest reported value for - Germany Zew Economic Sentiment Index - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Germany ZEW Economic Sentiment Index - data, historical chart, forecasts and calendar of releases - was last updated on January of 2023.

-Zew Economic Sentiment Index in Germany is expected to be -22.00 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Zew Economic Sentiment Index in Germany to stand at 20.00 in 12 months time.
-In the long-term, the Germany Zew Economic Sentiment Index is projected to trend around 25.00 in 2020, according to our econometric models.
+ZEW Economic Sentiment Index in Germany is expected to be 28.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Germany ZEW Economic Sentiment Index is projected to trend around 21.50 points in 2024 and 7.00 points in 2025, according to our econometric models.